Architecture Details

 NemoClaw keeps those declarations under nemoclaw-blueprint/model-specific-setup/<agent>/ so fixes for each supported agent can be tested and reviewed independently.

-Refer to Inference Options for provider configuration details.
+Refer to Choose an Inference Provider for provider configuration details.

 Provider credentials live in the OpenShell gateway store, not on the host filesystem.
-NemoClaw never writes them to host disk; the OpenShell L7 proxy injects values at egress.
-See Credential Storage for the inspection, rotation, and migration flow.
+NemoClaw never writes them to host disk.
+The OpenShell L7 proxy injects values at egress.
+Refer to Credential Storage for the inspection, rotation, and migration flow.

 NemoClaw keeps non-secret operator-facing state on the host rather than inside the sandbox.